 If you don’t feel like hiking up Sulphur Mountain, you can still get to the top another way.
 The Banff Gondola gets you to the top of the mountain in just eight minutes and climbs to 2281 meters (7486 ft) above sea level.
 You climb 698 meters very quickly!

+Once at the top, you’ll have panoramic views of the Bow Valley and down towards the town of Banff.
+From up here is one of my favorite views of Cascade Mountain.
 There’s a coffee shop up here, as well as Sky Bistro, one of the best restaurants in Banff!
-You can safely and easily walk around the well planked wooden platforms and duck inside when cold!
+You can safely and easily walk around the well-planked wooden platforms and duck inside when it is cold!

 Cross Country Ski

-Cross country skiing is a serious hobby here and you’ll find plenty of people getting out there and stretching their legs.
-The Nordic Center near Canmore is a popular place to go cross country skiing.
-But there are plenty of other trails to enjoy.
+Cross-country skiing is a serious hobby here, and plenty of people get out there and stretch their legs every day.
+The Nordic Center near Canmore is a popular place to go cross-country skiing, but there are plenty of other trails to enjoy.
+The photo above is on Lake Louise, but Moraine Lake Road, Spray River West Trail, Great Divide Trail, or Castle Junction are all good nordic ski options.

 10 Best Banff Cross Country Skiing Trails